hasindu2008/f5c/_docs/hdf5-performance.md

 sys     0m0.210s
 ```

-So the disk is able to read at a rate of 1.355 GB/s, while libhdf5 can only
-process the file at 14.103 MB/s, whoppingly slower than a normal disk read by
+So the disk is able to sequentially read at a rate of 1.355 GB/s, while libhdf5 can only load the files at 14.103 MB/s, whoppingly slower than a normal sequential disk read by 98.4 times.
-98.4 times.

 At this point of the development, the data processing time is almost
-always faster than the data load time, meaning that regardless of the number of
-the optimization technique we put in, the fast5 files IO will always be the
+always faster than the data loading time, meaning that regardless of the number of the optimisation techniques we put in, the fast5 file I/O will always be the
 bottleneck.
-Unless we have a better (faster) HDF5 implementation, f5c can only
-perform as good as the HDF5 library.

 [^1]: brief explanation on how IO interleaving works in f5c can be found [here](https://github.com/hasindu2008/f5c/blob/master/src/meth_main.c#L12-L23)